ioncmt/material-action-button/README.md

 Button and MainAction are following the same structure

 * icon: Uses ionicons icons, but you can provide your own set with CSS class.
-* backgroundColor: the color of the background.
-* textColor: color of the text inside the button.
 * onClick: function that will be called when element is clicked.
 * label: displayed in front of the menu element (Not took into account for the main Action).
 * letter: will replace the icon if you don't have.